haiyuan-yu-lab/NetFlow3D/README.md

 ## Output files
-NetFlow3D will output the following files. `{job_name}` will be replaced by the name you specified.
+NetFlow3D will output the following files. `{job_name}` will be replaced by the job name you specified before.
 If you run the example command, `{job_name}` will be replaced by `test`.
 - `{job_name}`_signatures.txt

-	This a tab-separated file containing the selection signatures identified by NetFlow3D.
+	This a tab-separated file containing the significant 3D clusters and LOF enrichment signals identified by NetFlow3D.
 The first line is a header.
 Eight columns are present:
 	1. Signature_ID
 	2. Type
 	3. Affected_genes